natcap/invest.users-guide/source/stormwater.rst

 .. _stormwater:

 ***********************************************
-Stormwater Retention Model
+Urban Stormwater Retention Model
 ***********************************************

 Overview
 ========

 Planning agencies are increasingly considering urban water management in their strategies to address issues such as climate change, flood risk, or population growth, while protecting the environment.
 The InVEST stormwater runoff retention model can support this effort by providing information on two ecosystem services related to stormwater management: runoff retention, and groundwater recharge (Flood risk reduction is assessed in a separate InVEST model, :ref:`Urban Flood Risk Mitigation <ufrm>`).
 Runoff retention has two aspects: runoff quantity, and runoff quality.
 Specifically, it corresponds to the retention of stormwater (rainfall-runoff) by pervious land uses, which is beneficial given the detrimental effects of polluted stormwater discharge into rivers or the ocean.
 Groundwater recharge is a related service, corresponding to the percolation of stormwater past the root zone, potentially recharging groundwater for human and non-human purposes.
 A secondary output of the model is an estimate of the surface runoff, or the portion of stormwater that is not retained by the landscape and exported along with associated nutrients or pollutants.
-These major components of the urban water balance are illustrated in Figure :fig: `hydro-schematic` below.
+These major components of the urban water balance are illustrated in :numref:`hydro-schematic`.

 Retention, groundwater recharge, and surface runoff are estimated by the model for an annual time scale, rather than that of a single storm event.
 This is the primary distinction between InVEST’s Stormwater Retention and Flood Risk Mitigation models: the former is intended to assess the more general hydrologic services provided by the landscape in response to a year’s precipitation, in which primary planning concerns are related to surface water quality and water supply, while the latter model is intended to assess the services provided by the landscape in response to a single large (“extreme”) storm event, in which flooding is the primary concern.

 The Model
 =========

 The model calculates annual stormwater retention volume and the associated water quality benefits (i.e., avoided transport of nutrients or pollutants to lakes, streams, or estuaries that receive runoff).
 The value of the retention service may be calculated using a replacement cost of stormwater infrastructure.
 Optionally, the model can also provide estimates of potential groundwater recharge to the aquifer, as well as the stormwater exported in surface runoff (as volume and mass of pollutants or nutrients).
-An overview of the urban rainfall-runoff water balance, illustrating these major fluxes of water, is shown in Figure :fig: `hydro-schematic` below.
+An overview of the urban rainfall-runoff water balance, illustrating these major fluxes of water, is shown in :numref:`hydro-schematic` below.

 .. _hydro-schematic:

 .. figure:: ./stormwater/figure1_hydroschematic.png
+   :scale: 25%

    Major hydrologic fluxes in the urban stormwater balance, illustrating potential fates of incoming precipitation as it falls on pervious surfaces (soil or vegetation, such as lawns and trees) and impervious surfaces (rooftops and paved surfaces).
 Potential aquifer recharge is estimated during dry weather periods as the difference between the volume of infiltrated rainfall and the volume of water transpired by vegetation over a soil depth in which most plant roots may be found.

-Estimate stormwater retention, infiltration, and runoff
+Estimate stormwater retention, recharge, and runoff
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The model requires values of the annual runoff coefficients (:math:`RC`), and optionally the infiltration ratios (:math:`IR`), for each land use-land cover (LULC) type in the biophysical table.
-The runoff coefficient is defined as the ratio between annual surface runoff and annual precipitation, a value between 0 and 1, while the infiltration ratio is the ratio between annual infiltration to groundwater (“potential aquifer recharge”) and annual precipitation (Figure :fig: `hydro-schematic`).
+The model requires values of the annual runoff coefficients (:math:`RC`), and optionally the recharge ratios (:math:`IR`), for each land use-land cover (LULC) type in the biophysical table.
+The runoff coefficient is defined as the ratio between annual surface runoff and annual precipitation, a value between 0 and 1, while the recharge ratio is the ratio between annual percolation to groundwater (“potential aquifer recharge”) and annual precipitation (:numref:`hydro-schematic`).
 These coefficients will typically be a function of the land cover and soil properties in a watershed; see `Input Guidance`_ for further details on determining these values.

 For each LULC class :math:`x`, the stormwater retention coefficient :math:`RE_x` is calculated as: